-While perusing the John J. Wilson letters last week at UNCW, I came across a list of students who attended the “school taught by W. R. Bell from July 13th 1857 to March 17th 1858.”
+While perusing the John J. Wilson letters last week at UNCW, I came across a list of students who attended the “school taught by W. R. Bell in district No. 30 from July 13th 1857 to March 17th 1858.”
+(District 30 was located near Magnolia.)
 This list was the first time I had seen any indication that Walter Raleigh Bell had been a schoolteacher.
 Intrigued, I decided to dig deeper into Bell’s history.
-I did find a lot of information about him, but unfortunately, I could not find any further info about the school.

 Walter Raleigh Bell was born in Sampson County on May 17, 1829.
 According to one of Bell’s descendants, Wayne Jordan, he was born a bastard child.
 In 1850, he was living with his single mother and grandmother in Duplin Roads.
 Bell was a “laborer,” while his mother and grandmother had no occupation.
 Jordan states that they were living in the county Poor House.
 [Jordan’s bio of W. R. Bell]

 Bell taught school for at least a year in 1856/1857.
 In 1860, he was listed as a merchant in Warsaw, with a personal worth of $1200.
 (Bell’s store was located at Bowden’s Station, about four miles north of Warsaw.)
 Bell had married Sarah Eliza Herring sometime between 1850 and 1860, and they had a one-year-old son.

 In 1862, Bell and fellow merchant Caleb Hobson formed the “Warsaw Sampsons,” an infantry company.
 The company was mustered into service on April 2, 1862 and assigned as Company B, 51st Regiment North Carolina Troops two weeks later.
 Eight of Bell’s former students enlisted in the company.